Admin Settings

 Settings Tabs

-The settings panel is divided into four tabs:
+The settings panel is divided into five tabs:

 Reset to Defaults

 There’s no built-in reset button in the UI.
-If you need to reset settings to defaults, you can delete the option from the database via the WordPress command line or a database management plugin.
+If you need to reset settings to defaults, you can delete the relevant options from the database via the WordPress command line or a database management plugin.

 Warning: Resetting settings affects all viewers on your site.
 Make sure you intend this before proceeding.